Hybrid Exchange Measurement-Based Qubit Operations in Semiconductor Double Quantum Dot Qubits: Discussion

-In the first protocol, a single single qubit gate consists of one exchange gate and one measurement, whilst a two qubit control consists of four exchange gates and two measurements, all performed simultaneously.
-In the second protocol single qubit gates consist of three exchange gates and two measurements whilst two qubit gates consist of seven exchange gates, five measurements and $n$ ancilla qubits per $n$ data qubits (total $2n$ physical qubits).
-The first proposed protocol is an improvement compared to conventional gate-based leakage resistant schemes in singlet-triplet encoded qubits with a magnetic field gradient, where single qubit leakage errors can be corrected with a minimum of five exchange gates and one ancilla qubit\cite{mehl2015fault}, and two qubit gates are assumed to be given by long range cavity coupling, unlike in the work presented.
+In the first protocol, a single single qubit gate consists of one exchange gate and one measurement, whilst a two qubit control consists of four exchange gates and two measurements, all performed simultaneously, assuming measurement by curvature.
+In the second protocol single qubit gates consist of three exchange gates and two measurements whilst two qubit gates consist of seven exchange gates, five measurements and $n$ ancilla qubits per $n$ data qubits (total $2n$ physical qubits), again assuming measurement by curvature.
+The first proposed protocol is an improvement compared to conventional gate-based leakage resistant schemes in singlet-triplet encoded qubits with a magnetic field gradients, where single qubit leakage errors can be corrected with a minimum of five exchange gates and one ancilla qubit\cite{mehl2015fault}, and two qubit gates are assumed to be given by long range cavity coupling, unlike in the work presented.
 Additionally, the second proposed protocol is more efficient than leakage protection and correction in similar systems without magnetic field gradients, three-spin exchange-only qubits.
-In such systems, active leakage reduction requires 30 exchange gates\cite{fong2011universal} and protected two qubit gates require 16 exchange gates\cite{setiawan2014robust}.
+In such systems, active leakage reduction requires 30 exchange gates and protected two qubit gates require a minimum of 22 exchange gates\cite{fong2011universal}, which can be improves by chip geometry or with dynamic gates\cite{setiawan2014robust,hickman2013dynamically}.
 A direct comparison of these schemes is made in Table~\ref{tab:comp_pulse}.
 Equally, both schemes are superior when compared to superconducting systems that can also experience leakage errors, requiring 16 single and two qubits gates and two measurements\cite{ghosh2015leakage}.

 This work promises alternative hybrid exchange-measurement-based quantum computation schemes.
 The estimated gate times for all the schemes proposed here are $<\unit[150]{ns}$ and so are all well within expected relaxation times of Si DQD spin qubits of tens of microseconds\cite{sigillito2019site}.
-This allows for semiconductor qubits to take advantage of MBQC without the resource overhead or necessity for arbitrary rotated measurement schemes.
+This allows for semiconductor qubits to take advantage of MBQC without the resource overhead or necessity for arbitrary rotated measurement schemes, and with the addition of control by exchange, allows for more deterministic control compared to other proposals\cite{freedman2021symmetry}.